 Use case 1 – Standard MS2LDA: A user has performed DDA analysis on a single urine sample.
 Their goal is to better understand the metabolite content of this sample.
 Comparing spectra to a database results in high confidence hits for ~15% of the fragmented molecules leaving many unknown.
-They run their data through the MS2LDA software and are presented with an interactive visualisationvisualization.
+They run their data through the MS2LDA software and are presented with an interactive visualization.
 This allows them to rapidly explore the most prevalent substructures and the molecules in which they are present, as well as highly-preserved fragment patterns of potential drug-derived metabolites.
 The software allows the user to annotate Mass2Motifs manually, or through a database search.
 If they wish, users can perform MS2LDA with a set of manually curated Mass2Motifs derived from previous analyses.
-Using this latter method, the user discovers that many molecules contain a clopidogrel substructuresubstructures indicating administration of the drug and its subsequent metabolism by the human body intake and extensive metabolism (see also Fig YY-B) .
+Using this latter method, the user discovers that many molecules contain a clopidogrel substructure indicating administration of the drug and its subsequent metabolism by the human body (see also Fig YY-B) .

 Use case 2 – linking MS2LDA to MS1 data: A user is performing an analysis of the metabolomic makeup of samples from two cohorts.
 As well as MS1 data, they perform DDA analysis on pooled samples.
 As in a normal analysis, a peak-level comparison is performed on the MS1 files, identifying fold changes of the MS1 peaks.
 MS2LDA analysis is performed on the DDA file.
 The software allows the MS1 peaks to be matched to their respective MS2 spectra.
 Mass2Motifs can now be ranked according to their differential expression, computed from the fold changes of the molecules associated with them (using e.g. PLAGE, a group-based statistical approach developed for transcriptomics data sets where transcripts can often be grouped into one gene family).
 Mass2Motifs with significant differential expression are highlighted and represent excellent starting points for exploration and hypothesis generation.
 For example, in our comparison of two beer extracts, a Mass2Motif annotated as guanine was found to be significantly enriched with DE molecules leading to a hypothesis as to the differing biochemistry of the two extracts, as shown in Figure GG.

 Use case 3 – Multi-file MS2LDA: A user is performing an analysis of the metabolomic makeup of urine samples from two (or more) cohorts.
 The user has performed DDA fragmentation on all samples in the study.
 Multi-file MS2LDA (details below) is used to analyse all data simultaneously, automatically decomposing the entire set of files into shared Mass2Motifs, and identifying how these Mass2Motifs change across the cohorts.
 Key characteristic fragments of losartan (see also Fig YY-A) are present at different levels across different urine samples and provide a quick insight in differences in metabolism between the different patients.
 Moreover, the user finds the presence of a food-related Mass2Motif to be correlated to the number of losartan metabolites in the urine.
-This information would not be as as readily accessible in any other analysis platform and suggests useful hypotheses for subsequent verification.
+This information would not be as readily accessible in any other analysis platform and suggests useful hypotheses for subsequent verification.

 Programme and Methodology

 Objectives